davidburger/gomypartition/README.md

 # gomypartition
-Time-series partitioning automation tool for MySQL/MariaDB databases
+Time-series partitioning tool for MySQL/MariaDB databases

 ## Docker
 Docker (https://www.docker.com/get-docker) is used for testing.